Metaphor 1: Construction.

 This kind of teaching as transmission also happened to me in most of my lessons at state schools in the 1970's.
 While science was taught with a lot of hands-on discovery learning other subjects were taught through transmission.
 In geography, for example, I recall that the teacher would get us to open our text books, he would explain something like the formation of ox-bow lakes, then he would write key text on the board for us to copy in our exercise books.

 Although I was often bored in geography, I did learn some things.
 I found the story that the teacher told to explain ox bow lakes quite fascinating.
 Looking back now I think that it made sense to me through a sort of inner dialogue where the teacher’s words were met with my own inner answering words, asking questions and making sense of what he said by relating it to other areas of my experience.
 Playing around with water and mud in the backyard certainly helped my understanding of how rivers impact on landscapes but the story also had resonances for me with the many more general patterns one finds in life.
 I could relate to the young stream gurgling along fast and happy cutting through the rock and then becoming slower and sluggish as it got older, forming great loops, even apparently flowing backwards away from the ocean at times until it cut new more direct paths towards the ocean leaving stagnant pools of water (ox-bow lakes) behind in its wake.
 I mean life is a bit like that isn’t it?
 Certainly lots of institutions like Cambridge University seem to be like that.
 So I got this explanatory story but not everyone in the class did.
 The tests we had every term and again every year were not formative but summative.
-They seemed to mainly serve the purpose of separating the good students from the bad students without any apparent pedagogical purpose.
-Perhaps because of the dominance of the metaphor of transmission students in the geography class were not helped to develop their own inner dialogue through asking questions, testing out explanations and learning from each other.
+They confirmed who the good students were and who the bad students were without serving any apparent pedagogical purpose.
+Perhaps because of the dominance of the metaphor of transmission, students in the geography class were not helped to develop their own inner dialogue through asking questions, testing out explanations and learning from each other.

 The two basic metaphors of transmission and construction seem like opposites but they are related.
 The one is the shadow of the other.
 The perceived failure of the transmission approach in education to teach for thinking led to the construction metaphor.
 Now that the construction metaphor is itself being increasingly challenged some people seem to want to return back to the simplicity and security of the old transmission metaphor or what is now referred to as 'direct teaching'. [ii]